 Nowadays, that tiny stretch is Cala de Finestrat.
 Sadly, it’s as bad an example of over-development as you’re likely to find anywhere on the Costa Blanca – a once picturesque cove entirely swamped by concrete.
 And the worst of it is the Hotel Atrium Beach, abandoned half-built in 2003, after two construction workers died and the whole project collapsed in a mire of scandal.
 Fifteen years on, its concrete carcass still disfigures the whole seafront.

-The old town of Finestrat couldn’t be more different though.
+The old inland town of Finestrat couldn’t be more different though.
 Drive up from the coast on the CV-767 and you can’t miss the hanging houses (casas colgadas) gazing down from the limestone cliff on which the town is built.
 This lofty perch made for a superb defensive position, especially with the massive bulk of the Puig Campana mountain right behind.

-So not surprisingly, settlers were drawn to Finestrat – for at least 20,000 years, according to the archaeologists.
+So not surprisingly, settlers were drawn to Finestrat – for at least 20,000 years, according to archaeologists.
 The Iberians were here before the Romans came.
 The Moors settled here too before the Christian armies came down from the north in the 1200s.

 There’s a helpful tourist trail that takes you from the centre of Finestrat up through the narrow streets and gardens to the high point of the town, from where Finestrat castle once dominated the valley below.

 The fortifications are long gone now – there’s just a white-walled Ermita (chapel) there – but the information plaque tells how, in the thirteenth century, Finestrat was the centre of a major rebellion by the Moors.
-Any mention of Moorish history is kind of unusual in Alicante province, where you don’t hear much about the Moors at all, even though they ruled here for five centuries.
+Any mention of Moorish history is unusual in Alicante province, where you don’t hear much about the Moors at all, even though they ruled here for five centuries.

 When you do hear about them, it’s usually a simple story of defeat and expulsion by the Christian monarchs of Castile and Aragon, a tale reinforced every summer by the spectacular Moros y Cristianos fiestas held everywhere in Alicante province.